 1. Overall Description:

-As a follow-up information on top of what already indicated in their previous LS in R2-2102055 on UE location aspects in NTN, RAN2 would like to inform RAN3, SA2, SA3, SA3-LI and CT1 that the following additional agreement was reached at RAN2#114e:

-RAN2 will work on a solution to ensure that the CGI constructed by NG-RAN corresponds to a fixed geographical area with a size comparable with a cell for TN including connected mode and initial access.
+As a follow-up information on top of what already indicated in the previous LS in R2-2102055 on UE location aspects in NTN, RAN2 would like to inform RAN3, SA2, SA3, SA3-LI and CT1 that RAN2 will be discussing a solution to ensure that the CGI constructed by NG-RAN corresponds to a fixed geographical area with a size comparable with a TN cell with a radius of ~2km for both connected mode and initial access.In other words, RAN2 intends to develop a solution to report the UE location to the gNB, also before AS security is activated, with a guaranteed accuracy of an area of ~2km radius (and no better than that).

-This was also further refined to clarify that the goal is that the fixed geographical area will be comparable with a TN cell with a radius of ~2km or more.

-Since the intention is to ensure this both in connected mode and during initial access, this will be applicable also before AS security is activated.
+Since the intention is to ensure this in connected mode and during initial access, this may be applicable also before AS security is activated.

+RAN2 would like to ask SA3 whether a UE can report reportingthe location information with ~2km accuracy without privacy concern before AS security is enabledestablished, e.g., during initial access is feasible or not.

 2. Actions:

+To SA WG3

+ACTION: RAN2 would like to ask SA3 whether a UE can report the location information with ~2km radius accuracy before AS security is established, e.g. during initial access.

-To RAN WG3, SA WG2, SA WG3, SA WG3-LI and CT WG1
+To RAN WG3, SA WG2, SA WG3-LI and CT WG1

 ACTION: RAN2 kindly asks the above groups to take the above information into account, and provide any feedback if needed.